kailash-manasarovar/statement/docs/timeline/2023/march.md

 - Looking back, I'm certain some of the men at zkSync were aware of the [porn fatwa against me](../early-years/2003.md#porn-fatwa); perhaps not the full story or they might have taken pause.
 - My role at zkSync was another fabulous job which turns sour the minute you walk through the door, really sour.
 - The men at zkSync build up the stress and tension, in-step with teachers and staff at the porn-school conservatory of Dénia, to extraordinary levels on the run up to [12th June 2023](../2023/june.md#monday-12th-june-2023), my "funeral".
-- The week before the 12th, the CTO, a British man living in California who knew Elon Musk closely from having worked with him at Tesla, pings me a gun emoji the day before a *firing day*.
+- The week before the 12th June, the CTO, a British man living in California who knew Elon Musk closely from having worked with him at Tesla, pings me a gun emoji the day before a *firing day*.
 - I believe this ramping up of stress and tension was an integral part of the conspiracy, and likely aired on criminal-porn channels.
 - I expect many were itching to monitor my transition from female-tech-colleague-you-hate into a full time porn star from 12th June (no payment obviously); an abused, maimed, and extremely poor woman; eventually murdered for the worst sort of porn-addict subscriptions.
 - Make no mistake, that was the plan; that's how it always has been for thousands of women like me in Dénia.